 To learn when the next new moon is, check our visible planet and night sky guide.
 Then, a for few days before the new moon, look for a thin crescent moon in the east before dawn.
 And after the new moon, watch for few days to catch the slim crescent moon in the west after sunset.

 To understand earthshine, remember that the moon is a globe, just as Earth is, and moreover that the globe of the moon is always half-illuminated by sunlight just like Earth.
 When we see a crescent moon in the west after sunset, or in the east before dawn, we’re seeing just a sliver of the moon’s lighted half.

 Now think about seeing a full moon from Earth’s surface.
 Bright moonlight can illuminate an earthly landscape on nights when the moon is full.

 Likewise, whenever we see a crescent moon, a nearly full Earth appears in the moon’s night sky.
 The full Earth illuminates the lunar landscape.
 And that is earthshine.
 It’s light from the nearly full Earth shining on the moon.

-So next time you see a crescent moon, expand your thinking – to include the Earth under your feet.
+So the next time you see a crescent moon, expand your thinking to include the Earth under your feet.

-Bottom line: Earthshine – the dim glow on the darkened potion of a crescent moon – is light from Earth cast on the night side of the moon.
+Bottom line: Earthshine, or the dim glow on the darkened portion of a crescent moon, is light from Earth shining on the night side of the moon.
 Watch for earthshine on the thin crescent moon visible for several days before and after a new moon.